shirazque/Data-Structures-Java/README.md

  * -------------------------------------------------------
  */

-As someone with a strong Python background attempting to learn Java, this project aims to explore Java's functionality by implementing various data structures (linked) through  Object-Oriented Programming principles.
+As someone with a strong Python background transitioning to Java, this project aims to explore Java's functionality by implementing various data structures (linked) through  Object-Oriented Programming principles.
 I will be updating these files as I gain more experience in Java programming over time.
 I have personally  authored all data structure implementations, including their methods and accompanying